andrewheberle/opkssh-renewer/README.md

 This is a wrapper for [opkssh](https://github.com/openpubkey/opkssh) to renew certificates and (re-)add them to a running ssh-agent.

-By default, if the expected key/certificate is not found or is older than 23-hours it will be renewed by running "opkssh login".
+By default, if the expected key/certificate is not found or is older than 23-hours it will be renewed by running the opkssh login process (this does not depend on the opkssh binary being present).

+## Motivation

+At the moment, opkssh does not directly support adding keys issued via the OIDC login process to a running ssh-agent process, so implementing this bidges that gap for tye time being.

+In addition a GUI is in the eary stages of prototyping, however this may or may not be completed.

 ## Command Line Options